-As simple as it might seem, it's just not easy to maintain lighting.
+As simple as it might seem on the surface, it's just not easy to maintain lighting.

 Millions of Americans experience the unpredictability of lighting maintenance every year around the

 Unfortunately, such headaches aren't exclusive to Christmas decorators.
-They happen in the professional lighting world year-round.
+They happen in the professional lighting world all the time.

 To make things even more challenging, lighting is getting more complex, and it is becoming increasingly difficult to maintain the consistency of commercial spaces.

-Below are a few of the snags that contribute to lighting maintenance challenges:
+But, we’re here to help solve common lighting maintenance headaches.
+Below are five of the snags that contribute to lighting maintenance challenges.

 One fairly obvious reason your lights could frequently go out: short-life lighting products.
 If you were trying to avoid a heavy upfront investment and opted for lower-priced lighting with shorter life ratings, you’re probably starting to experience frequent outages.